ocdladefense/intern-syllabus/week-0-friday.md

 # OCDLA Web Developer Internship, Spring '24 Kickoff Week (Friday)

 ## Meeting description
+Continue refactoring our Week 0 projects into separate JavaScript modules.
+Prepare to integrate your Week 0 projects using Salesforce Cloud integration.
 OCDLA uses the popular Salesforce CRM to manage contacts, donors, products, and orders from the organization's online store.
-Knowing how these various records work together is essential to undersing OCDLA's business processes.
+Knowing how these various records work together is essential to understanding OCDLA's business processes.

 ## Meeting preparation
 * Salesforce Visualforce reference manual